 Heart: The city beneath

 Heart: The City Beneath by Grant Howitt and Chris Taylor is a game of unconventional fantasy adventurers who are drawn to enter, explore and lose themselves in a very corporeal underworld beneath the city of Spire.
 They’ll face horrific foes, bizarre locations and an eldritch subway system, plus bees.
 It’s from the same designers and publisher as Spire, it’s an award-winning indie darling, but what will the Ludonarrative Dissidents make of it?
 Will they locate the life-ending revelation they seek in its fleshy realms?
-Will Heart find a place in their heart, or just turn them into a big ol’ train?
+Will Heart find a place inside their ribcages, or just turn them into a big ol’ train?

 Click the episode title above to listen to this episode and read the show notes.